interaction-lab/MoveToCode/README.md

 - .NET Framework 4.6 and Visual Studio 2017
 - Built for [Hololens 2](https://www.microsoft.com/en-us/hololens/hardware)

+## Mobile Setup Guide
+This is a guide on how to build MoveToCode as a mobile app on your IOS.
+You will need to have Unity and XCode downloaded on your device.
+- Open the MoveToCode Project and navigate to File->Build Settings...
+- In the Build Settings Menu, select your desired scene from the Scenes in Build section.
+If your scene does not appear in the suggestions, you can open it manually and then click the "add open scenes" button
+- Select iOS in the Platform Menu and then click on Build

+- Open XCode and either select "Open a project or file" in the starting menu or navigate to File->Open...
+- Navigate to your build file and open it with XCode

+Once you have your project on XCode, you will need to adjust a few quick settings in order to build it on an iOS device
+- Navigate to the Signing and Capabilities menu and select Unity-IPhone as your target
+- Update the team and bundle identifier for All.
+You can do this by adding characters to the end of the existing Bundle Identifier.
+- Enable "automatically manage signing" and select your team, this will also update your Signing Certificate for you
+- Next, navigate to the UnityFramework target.
+- In UnityFramework, under the Signing and Capabilities section, update the team for All.

+Now you are ready to build your program on an iOS device!
+Connect an iOS device to your computer, select the device you want to build on, and run your code!
+If the project builds on your iPhone, but your device is unable to open the application, approve the app by going to settings → general → device management

 ## Licensing
 MoveToCode is open source under the [MIT License](https://en.wikipedia.org/wiki/MIT_License)